vvhawk/band-website/README.md

   <img src="./extras/store.gif" width="700" height="700" />
 </p>

+## Responsive Design
+- A design that adjusts to different screen sizes

 ## Easter Eggs
 ### Fan Club Kit
 - Click checkout in the store to say hello to your FREE fan club kit